ty-everett/lite-storage-server/README.md

 ## How it works

-- Requests are logged and routed through Express with CORS enabled and static files served from the `public` directory【F:src/index.ts†L19-L38】
+- Requests are logged and routed through Express with CORS enabled and static files served from the `public` directory
-- Auth and payment middleware calculate the price for uploads and renewals and attach UHRP advertisements to the blockchain【F:src/index.ts†L96-L134】
+- Auth and payment middleware calculate the price for uploads and renewals and attach UHRP advertisements to the blockchain
-- The `/upload` route returns a pre-signed `put` URL for file uploads and quotes the cost based on file size and retention period【F:src/routes/upload.ts†L29-L89】
+- The `/upload` route returns a pre-signed `put` URL for file uploads and quotes the cost based on file size and retention period
-- Pricing is determined by `getPriceForFile`, which converts retention time and file size into satoshis using a USD per‑GB/month rate and current BSV exchange rate【F:src/utils/getPriceForFile.ts†L1-L55】
+- Pricing is determined by `getPriceForFile`, which converts retention time and file size into satoshis using a USD per‑GB/month rate and current BSV exchange rate

 ## Environment variables